lupyuen/lupyuen.github.io/src/quickjs2.md

   // Set the Blocks in our Local Storage switch (value) {

-    case "LED Blinky":
+    // If we selected LED Blinky, use the Blinky Blocks case "LED Blinky":

       // Omitted: Super-long Blocks JSON
       window.localStorage?.setItem(storageKey, '{"blocks": ...}');
       break;